Exchange-Correlation Functionals in 2D Materials: Applications, Challenges, and Limitations: Evaluating the performance of XC functionals in 2D materials

 \subsubsection{Band Gap predictions}

-The band gap is a key electronic property that determines the material’s semiconducting or insulating behavior.
-An important thing to mention here is that the experimental band gaps are optical in nature and differ from photoemission gaps due to the excitonic binding energy (EBE), which can be computed using the Bethe–Salpeter equation.
-EBE is the energy required to separate a bound electron-hole pair into free charge carriers.
+The band gap is a key electronic property that dictates whether a material behaves as a semiconductor or an insulator.
+It's important to note that experimental band gaps are optical in nature and differ from photoemission gaps due to the EBE, which can be computed using the Bethe–Salpeter equation.
+EBE represents the energy required to separate a bound electron-hole pair into free charge carriers.

+However, for most materials, the excitonic energy is typically smaller than the errors introduced by DFT functionals, so we use experimental values as a reference for evaluating functional performance \cite{radial_mae}.
+Table \ref{table:bandgaps_tmdcs} lists band gaps for pristine 2D materials, calculated using various functionals.
+As shown, semi-local functionals generally underestimate band gaps due to their lack of non-local exchange and their failure to capture large EBEs arising from reduced dielectric screening in these materials.
+The SCAN functional offers more accurate predictions than PBE and LDA, slightly underestimating experimental values by around 5\%, while reducing self-interaction errors, short-range vdW effects, and providing a better description of correlation effects.
+For further insight into the performance of these functionals, a statistical analysis of the band gap calculations is presented in Fig. \ref{fig:radial}, where the smallest area corresponds to SCAN, indicating its better performance relative to other functionals.